dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3155: Wealthy contributions towards public services are essential.
+### T3155: The wealthy should pay their fair share for the common good.

 |Support|
 |---|